This post has two parts:

 Interview Process at Big Tech

-The last thing to consider is scheduling.
-Every company operates at its own pace, and on average, it took around 1.5-2.5 months for a company to guide me through their process, especially during the holiday season and NeurIPS week.
-You'll want to plan your interviews strategically so that you can complete them all around the same time.
+One final consideration is scheduling.
+Each company moves at its own pace, typically taking 1.5-2.5 months to complete their process—especially during the holiday season and NeurIPS week.
+Plan your interviews strategically to ensure they conclude around the same time.

-Now that you have this information, let's talk about what the interviews encompass.
-You will need to get the data structures and algorithms coding, aka, leetcode done.
-There’s really no way around it.
-All companies ask for it, including startups.
-You’ll just need to get it done.
-I’ve put all the resources in LLM (ML) Job Interviews - Resources , but briefly, I went through all the 150 Neetcode questions and all of the questions I was encountering in the interview process because there were definitely repeated questions.
-Other than that, they involve presentations, ML system design, LLM research design, LLM system design, leetcode coding, ML coding from scratch, ML breadth, LLM depth, and behavioral rounds.
+Now, let's discuss what these interviews actually cover.
+First and foremost, you'll need to master data structures and algorithms coding (leetcode)—there's no avoiding it.
+Every company, startups included, requires it.
+I've compiled all the resources in LLM (ML) Job Interviews - Resources.
+In short, I worked through all 150 Neetcode questions plus any additional questions I encountered during interviews, as many questions were repeated across companies.
+Beyond coding, expect presentations, ML system design, LLM research design, LLM system design, ML coding from scratch, ML breadth, LLM depth, and behavioral rounds.

-Amazon: Filtering discussion, coding, presentation, 6 rounds covering ML design, breadth, depth, LLMs, and system design.
-No ML-specific coding.
+Amazon: Process consisted of initial filtering discussion, coding, presentation, and six rounds covering ML design, breadth, depth, LLMs, and system design, though notably without ML-specific coding.

-Apple: Team 3: Two filtering rounds (hiring manager & ML coding), then 4 on-site rounds (behavioral, ML knowledge, ML coding, data structures).
-Team 1: 12 rounds, including recruiter screen, hiring manager chat, ML-focused coding/design, a presentation, and leadership discussions.
-Team appealing but no Seattle option.
+Apple: Team 3: Two filtering rounds (hiring manager and ML coding), followed by four on-site rounds (behavioral, ML knowledge, ML coding, data structures).
+Team 1: Extensive 12-round process, including recruiter screen, hiring manager discussion, ML-focused coding/design, presentation, and leadership discussions.
+Team was promising but lacked Seattle location option.

-Google: Skipped filtering, unexpected personality questionnaire, presentation, 5 rounds (2 Leetcode, 2 research, 1 behavioral).
+Google: Bypassed filtering, faced unexpected personality questionnaire, gave presentation, completed five rounds (two LeetCode, two research, one behavioral).

-Tencent: Filtering, presentation, 6 one-on-ones covering breadth, research depth, math/stats, and Leetcode.
+Tencent: Completed filtering, presentation, and six one-on-one interviews covering breadth, research depth, math/stats, and LeetCode.

-Microsoft: Team 1: Filtering, 5 rounds (3 with Leetcode).
-Team 2: Hiring manager + 4 ML-focused rounds (1 coding).
-MSR AI (Team 2): AI Frontiers involves a prototype/demo (screening + 5 rounds).
+Microsoft: Team 1: Filtering plus five rounds (three with LeetCode).
+Team 2: Hiring manager interview plus four ML-focused rounds (one coding).
+MSR AI (Team 2): AI Frontiers required prototype/demo presentation (screening plus five rounds).

-PayPal: Two filtering rounds, then 3 (coding, ML discussion, behavioral).
+PayPal: Two filtering rounds followed by three rounds (coding, ML discussion, behavioral).

-Netflix: Hiring manager round completed; next - didn’t continue: filtering + 4 rounds (coding, ML coding, ML breadth/depth, behavioral).
+Netflix: Completed hiring manager round; declined to continue further process: filtering plus four rounds (coding, ML coding, ML breadth/depth, behavioral).

 Now you can skip to next section.

-For Microsoft Team 1, I did one filtering round with the hiring manager, followed by five general rounds, three of which involved Leetcode coding.
-For Microsoft Team 2, there was one round with the hiring manager and then four rounds mostly surrounding ML, with one of them being coding.
-For MSR AI Team 2, I completed the hiring manager round, and then an interview loop with 5 rounds (including a presentation, one OOP coding and 3 ML/LLM research interviews), which didn’t end up with an offer.
-I do think I performed well here, so I was disappointed with the result.
-They had a show a prototype or demo in screening round, which I haven’t encountered before.
-For MSR AI Team 1, I completed hiring manager round, but was rejected for further rounds after 2 months.
+For Microsoft Team 1, I had an initial filtering round with the hiring manager, then five general rounds, three involving LeetCode coding.
+For Team 2, there was one hiring manager round followed by four ML-focused rounds, including one coding session.
+For MSR AI Team 2, after the hiring manager round, I completed a five-round interview loop (including a presentation, one OOP coding round, and three ML/LLM research interviews), though I didn't receive an offer despite feeling confident about my performance.
+They uniquely required a prototype demo in the screening round.
+For MSR AI Team 1, I completed the hiring manager round but was rejected after a two-month wait.

 Specifics from My Big Tech Interviews